 In 2016, I also failed at two online business ventures, two close family members died and I got out of shape (too much drinking, not enough gym).

 For those interested, here are some CliffNotes from the past year.

 January - April

-In a bizarre twist of events, and thanks to some friends of my roommate, I spent New Years Eve at a house party in Lomas de Chapultepec, essentially the Beverly Hills of Mexico City.
+In a bizarre twist of events, I spent New Years Eve at a house party in Lomas de Chapultepec, essentially the Beverly Hills of Mexico City.
 As I dined on bacalao, grapes and champagne, I thought about the saying "How you spend New Year's is how you'll spend the rest of the year."